Chilllnote/Coding-Challenge-F21/README.md

 I used the packages:

-Punkt
+Punkt,
-Averaged_perceptron_tagger
+Averaged_perceptron_tagger,
-Stopwords
+Stopwords,
-wordnet
+and wordnet

 I used the libraries:

-numpy
+numpy,
-matplotlib
+matplotlib,
-math
+math,
-nltk
+nltk,
-vaderSentiment
+vaderSentiment,
-TextBlob
+TextBlob,
-pandas
+pandas,
-re
+and re

 And I used these tutorials and articles in the process of this README: